Preface

 Even though she was paying tribute to Aurangazeb, she used her diplomacy to take assistance from him to conquer her neighbours.
 The rulers of Tanjavur and Udaiyarpallayam were ruling after acquiring some territories of Madurai.
 These places were brought back to Madurai rule, with the help of Generals of Aurangzeb to whom she had given some valuables as present.
 The Mysore ruler Chikka Devaraya was forced to surrender.

-She had made the ruler of Trivankur Ravivarma to surrender with the help of her able General Narasappayar.
-River Kaveri was the source of sustenance for agriculture in Trichirapalli and Thanjavur district.
+She had made the ruler of Trivankur Ravivarma surrender with the help of her able General Narasappayar.
+River Kaveri was the source of sustenance for agriculture in the Tiruchirappalli and Thanjavur districts.
 The ruler of Mysore Chikka Devaraya was building a dam across the river Kaveri.
-She had mobilized a force with the assistance of ruler of Thanjavur and decided to destroy the dam which was being constructed across River Kaveri.
-Fortunately since the dam was washed away by the heavy rains even before that invasion, the ruler of Mysore escaped the wrath of Mangamma.
+She had mobilised a force with the assistance of the ruler of Thanjavur and decided to destroy the dam that was being constructed across River Kaveri.
+Fortunately, since the dam was washed away by the heavy rains even before that invasion, the ruler of Mysore escaped the wrath of Mangamma.

 Secular Ruler she was